PersonHood/OpSec/OpSec.md

 ## Intro

 The goal is to stay on-line with total anonymity.
 This is nearly impossible.
-However, general anonymity is possible and it starts with Tor, an e-mail provider, following best practices.
+However, general anonymity is possible and it starts with Tor, an e-mail provider, and following best practices.

 While all of the topics listed are covered a dozen times over in dozens of on-line locations, and more than one individual or organization has collected related information into a single repository, the manner of presentation and challenges in finding the information prevent the average device user from gaining practical knowledge.